 The Azawakh is almost identical to what you’d expect from a traditional greyhound breed.
-They have delicate legs and feet making them seem graceful and a sleek body showing the ribcage – even when healthy.
+They have delicate legs and feet making them seem graceful and sleek bodies showing the ribcage – even when healthy.

-Their ears hang low from their head, rather than the slight upright position that you’d expect from a greyhound and their muzzle appears slightly thinner and more refined.
+Their ears hang low from their head, rather than the slightly upright position that you’d expect from a greyhound and their muzzle appears slightly thinner and more refined.

 And even though they are friendly, they don’t crave your attention quite as much as a greyhound would.

 They’re all known for being great, loving family pets who are easy to train and incredibly loyal and sociable.
-They also need lots of exercise to maintain their healthy physique and to keep their muscles strong.
+They also need the right diet and lots of exercise to maintain their healthy physique and to keep their muscles strong.